lostchristmas0/word_line_concordance_application/README.md

 ﻿# word_line_concordance_application

-This program process a textual data file to generate a word concordance with line numbers for each main word (exclude the "stop words")
+This program process a textual data file to generate a word concordance\n with line numbers for each main word (exclude the "stop words")\n

-To Start:
+To Start:\n
-mian function in wordConcordance.py
+mian function in wordConcordance.py\n

-How it works:
+How it works:\n
-(1) Input file name of the stop_word file as provided stop words (they will not be counted) (2) Input file name of the file as the main text file to be processed concordance (3) Input file name of the output file as collecting the final results
+(1) Input file name of the stop_word file as provided stop words (they will not be counted)\n (2) Input file name of the file as the main text file to be processed concordance\n (3) Input file name of the output file as collecting the final results\n

-Copyright:
+Copyright:\n
-author:
+author:\n
-Chenghui Zhu: chlost124@gmail.com
+Chenghui Zhu: chlost124@gmail.com\n